 - How common is a gap year?
 From The Atlantic

 - College preparation books for parents and students reviewed by Lisa at Hopewell’s Library of Life

-- Where you go is not who you’ll be by Frank Bruni – a new perspective on the competition to get into college
+- Where you go is not who you’ll be by Frank Bruni – on the competition to get into college

 - Early decision and buyer’s remorse from Palo Alto Online – make peace with your early decision choice!